Did you know that there’s a specific order that you need to follow when disconnecting your battery terminals?

 In this case, you’ll need to loosen some of the corrosion first.
 A solution of water and baking soda, and the aid of a wire brush, can help to clear corrosion.

-If you want a detailed walkthrough on how to remove corrosion, check out our battery corrosion guide.
+If you want a detailed walkthrough on how to remove corrosion, check out our related post on battery corrosion guide.

 Some battery terminals are covered with plastic caps that you’ll have to remove.